gudrunhe/gosam/Readme.md

-The program produces Fortran 90 code from a given process description by evaluating Feynman diagrams and translating the associated one-loop diagrams into code suitable for the evaluation with Ninja, Golem95 and/or Samurai.
+The program produces Fortran 90 code from a given process description by evaluating Feynman diagrams and translating the associated one-loop diagrams into code suitable for the evaluation with Ninja and/or Golem95.

 # Prerequisites
 * Installing GoSam and it's dependencies as well as building the generated Fortran code requires the